erinmyoo/Motor-Thrust-Test/README.md

 Manufacturing methods: horizontal bandsaw, mill, CNC mill (for Motor Mount)

 Important Features:
-* Motor Mount: Machined Aluminum, cross mounting pattern to fit motors from 19 mm to 25 mm
+* Motor Mount: Machined aluminum, cross mounting pattern to fit motors from 19 mm to 25 mm
 * Single-Point Load Cell: withstand up to 10 kg of pressure
 * Z-bar Configuration: accounts for the lip of the test tank, COG allows for the motor to fall back into the tank when disengaged
 * Base Angle Brackets: bearings to allow the Z-bar to rotate, slots on top for hardstops
 * Hardstops: two slots to press fit into Base Angle Brackets to contrain movement
-* Pitot Tube: measures air speed and ground speed
+* Pitot Tube: measures air speed and ground speed, not included in CAD

 ## Wind Tunnel Testing - Dynamic Thrust
 Dynamic thrust testing will conduct a Wind Tunnel Test using various motor and propeller combinations.
 The Test Stand will be strapped on top of the car while driving at the Gannet's cruise speed of 14 m/s.